HomeContactBlogAbout usLinks

 Images courtesy of Bruce Martin

-The RAF's last Canberra T4 training Aircraft WJ874/VN799 - last operational flight 1st September 2005
+The RAF's last Canberra T4 training aircraft WJ874/VN799 last operational flight - 1st September 2005

-On 1st September 2005 the blue Canberra WJ874 from 39 Squadron at RAF Marham made it's last operational flight (A round robin), starting from RAF Marham over flying Airfields and RAF stations throughout the Country which have had Canberra connections over the last 54 years.
+On 1st September 2005 the Blue Canberra WJ874 from 39 Squadron at RAF Marham made its last operational flight (a round robin), starting from RAF Marham overflying airfields and RAF stations throughout the country which have had Canberra connections over the last 54 years.

-Images courtesy of Chris Cannon
+Images courtesy of Chris Cannon - Stills taken from footage

 Canberra 50th anniversary - 1999